Living In A World Of Hurt: War Circling Above

 • Strengthening social support and narrative expression (therapy, journaling, expressive writing) helps reverse hardening and reduce isolation.

 In conclusion, the poem maps a familiar human dynamic: living under the gaze of internal and external threats while trying to keep sight, feeling, and forward motion.
-Psychological concepts—externalization, hypervigilance, defensive hardening, and learned helplessness—explain how chronic threat increases vulnerability.
+Psychological concepts—externalization, hyper-vigilance, defensive hardening, and learned helplessness—explain how chronic threat increases vulnerability.
 Yet naming emotions, continuing action, and building meaning are core resilience strategies the poem itself enacts, showing how people can resist surrender even amid heightened political and global uncertainty.

 Disclosure: